What can you do to keep your pet safe this summer?

-- Up to date vaccinations, deworming and anti-parasitic medications that protect against ticks/lice are an important first step before heading out.
-Although not very common, cases of rabies have been documented in Alberta, and is still a risk.
-Having a dog up to date on vaccines not only protects them, but aids in disease prevention and supports public health.
+1. Up to date vaccinations, deworming and anti-parasitic medications that protect against ticks/lice are an important first step before heading out.
+Although not very common, cases of rabies have been documented in Alberta and are still a risk.
+Having a dog up to date on vaccines not only protects them but aids in disease prevention and supports public health.
 Ticks have become more and more prevalent in Alberta, and although Lyme disease is uncommon here, ticks are a nuisance to us and our pets.

 Be prepared, and bring supplies.

-- Know where the closest animal hospital is.
-If anything did happen, this is one less thing to worry about.
+2. Know where the closest animal hospital is.
+If anything does happen, this is one less thing to worry about.

-- Think about what you would bring for yourself – food, water, clothes for different weather conditions, a first-aid kit… Consider the same thing for your pet.
+3. Think about what you would bring for yourself – food, water, clothes for different weather conditions, a first-aid kit.
+Consider the same thing for your pet.
 If you have a pet on medications, don’t forget them!

-- If you are headed out on a boat, make sure you have a life jackets for your pets, and access to shade.
+4. If you are headed out on a boat, make sure you have life jackets for your pets, and access to shade.

 Keep an eye on your pet!